Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
-Two of Coins (Change), when reversed: Imbalance and disharmony as a result of upheaval and transformation.
+Click for DetailsThe card in the middle of the circle represents the core or central issue of the situation.
+Two of Pentacles (Change), when reversed: Imbalance and disharmony as a result of upheaval and transformation.
 Taking one step forward for every two steps back.
 Chaos caused by the shifting importance of projects and priorities.
 Industrious yet unreliable actions.
 Furious activity producing negligible results.